doriang102/doriang102.github.io/_posts/2017-07-04-Introduction-To-Regression.md

 ax.plot(x, fit[0] * x + fit[1], color='red')
 ax.scatter(x, yvals)
 {% endhighlight %}
  ![](/img/noniid.png?raw=true)

+ At first this looks ok right?
+Well let's see what coefficients our model has determined:

+ {% highlight ruby %}
+ regr.coef_
+ {% endhighlight %}

 ### Assumption 2 - The residuals $$\epsilon_i$$ are all normally distributed with zero mean.